Advertiser Disclosure

 How Do I Accept EBT At My Store?

-Like any government-sponsored program, there’s a fair amount of paperwork required before you can accept EBT payments.
-However, the EBT application process is pretty straightforward and usually can be completed online.
+A fair amount of paperwork is required before you can accept EBT payments, but the application process is pretty straightforward and usually can be completed online.

 The US Department of Agriculture’s Food and Nutrition Service (FNS) administers the SNAP program.
-The first thing you need to do is obtain a permit (usually called either a SNAP permit or an FNS permit) from FNS.
+First, you must obtain a permit (usually called a SNAP permit or an FNS permit) from FNS.
 These permits are available to any qualified business that meets the appropriate statutory criteria and submits an application (with supporting documentation).

 To be qualified for a SNAP permit, your business must meet at least one of the following criteria: